GourangaDasSamrat/iBlog-Website/README.md

 Welcome to **iBlog Website**!
 This is a responsive blog website designed to

 🌟 **Live Demo**
-Check out the live version of the website: [iBlog Website](https://iblogwebsitebygouranga.netlify.app](https://iblogwebsitebygouranga.netlify.app/)
+Check out the live version of the website:[iBlog Website](https://iblogwebsitebygouranga.netlify.app/)

 📹 **Demo Video**
 Watch the video walkthrough of the project to see it in action!